APICS Certified in Planning and Inventory Management (CPIM)

 Section B: Replenishment and Order Management

-Section C: Reverse Logistics in Distribution Network
+Section C: Waste Hierarchy and Reverse Logistics

-Module 8: Quality, Continuous Improvement, and Technology
+Module 8: Quality, Technology and Continuous Improvement

 Section A: Quality

-Section B: Continuous Improvement
+Section B: Technology

-Section C: Technology
+Section C: Continuous Improvement

 Contact Us Now for CPIM Training Schedule details